-Quick Response Grant Program Guidelines
+Quick Response Proposal Submission Guidelines

-This Natural Hazards Center’s Quick Response Grant Program is funded by the National Science Foundation.
+This Natural Hazards Center’s Quick Response Award Program is funded by the National Science Foundation.
 Therefore, we use similar qualifying criteria to judge proposals and expect a high level of scientific rigor.
 Each proposal must speak to both intellectual merit—describing the potential of the proposed activity to advance knowledge—and broader impacts—detailing the potential of the proposed activity to benefit society and contribute to the achievement of specific, desired societal outcomes.

 Proposals may take different forms, but all submissions must include the following information: